Introducing Reduced-Width QNNs, an AI-inspired Ansatz Design Pattern: Evaluation

 \subsection{Average Approximation Ratios}

-In order to assess the performance of different design schemes qualitatively, we investigate their Average Approximation Ratios (AARs) of the best possible graph-segmentation.
+In order to assess the performance of different design schemes qualitatively, we investigate their Average Approximation Ratios (AARs) of the best possible graph partition.
 The optimal solution of every problem instance is calculated by brute force and the AAR describes the deviation of given solution from it.
 An AAR of $1$ indicates perfect results, while an AAR of $0$ is the worst possible solution.

-Fig. \ref{fig:average_approx} illustrates the evolution of the different AARs depending on the number of layers they implement.
-The plotted results show that the AARs generally decrease with an increasing number of layers, but no clear systematic difference between the curves is apparent.
-Notably, the reducing-width design shows a slightly better ARR performance in layer four compared to the two baselines.
-Based on the general downtrend of AARs, we come to the conclusion, that the problem instances are too small and easy to solve, as a single layer of gates already achieves the highest AARs.
+Fig.~\ref{fig:average_approx} illustrates the evolution of the different AARs depending on the number of layers they implement.
+The plotted results show that the AARs generally decrease slightly with an increasing number of layers, but no clear systematic difference between the curves is apparent.
+In line with experience in QNN performance, further tests (not displayed here) without noise show the usually expected increase in performance for increasing circuit depth.
+Even though the noise level is quite small (merely a 1\% error), related work on very similar problems has shown that including circuit noise in training can severely deteriorate the overall performance comparable to our findings \cite{borras2023impact,10.1145/3489517.3530400,garcia2023effects}.
+While the random-width design shows a slightly better ARR performance in layer four compared to the the other two approaches, our small case study limits general conclusions on this advantage.
+Nevertheless, our data hints towards an advantage of the random pruning approach.

-Fig.~\ref{fig:layerwise_dev} finally lets us combines our observations in regards to execution time and results quality.
-The general deterioration of ARRs is also clearly observable here.

-\section{Conclusion}

-In this work, we proposed the novel \emph{reducing-width} Ansatz design pattern, which similar to some classical ANN architectures, reduces the number of applied functions (i.e., quantum gates) in each layer.
-Our experiments have shown that this Ansatz design has potential to help escaping the problem of barren plateaus in QNNs, as it performed better than both baseline approaches for relatively deep circuits in terms of solution quality and runtime.
-Taking its considerably better general properties in noisy quantum circuits into account, further investigation on its scaling behavior is of significant interest, especially for solving harder problem instances in which more layers generally increase the solution quality.

-For generalizing our results in future work, an investigation of the performance with other learning approaches apart from the conducted single-layer-wise strategy is necessary.
-Moreover, exploring the performance for different problems beyond optimization is needed to verify its general applicability as an Ansatz design pattern.
+Combining these results with the runtimes, we can clearly see, that the pruning based circuit designs train substantially faster while achieving the same solution quality in the presence of noise.

+\section{\uppercase{Conclusion}}